AmyKrizanWang/AmyKrizanWang/README.md

 Hi there 👋 I 'am Amy

 - 🔭 I’m currently working on leveraging my dev skills
-- ⚡ Fun fact: Balancing work and living is tough, overwhelming is easy!
+- ⚡ Fun fact: Balancing work and living is tough, but overwhelming is easy!
 - 🌱 K.I.S.S.
+Continue digging!

 <!--
 **AmyKrizanWang/AmyKrizanWang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.